ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

 ## Read data

-The GET function allows to read all child objects of the specified path.
-If a forward slash is appended at the end of the path, only an array with the child object names is returned to allow discovering a device data structure layer by layer.
-Otherwise all content below that path (names and values) is returned.
+The GET function allows to read all child objects below the specified path.

 If a device is not able to provide the entire content of a group or subset (e.g. because the buffer is too small), the value must be set to `null` and a new request for smaller data set should be sent.
 In case of records, the value must be set to the number of records instead of `null` if the content of the records cannot be returned directly.
 This allows to determine whether the path starting with an upper-case letter is a group or contains records.

 The FETCH function allows to retrieve only subset of the child objects, defined by an array with the object names passed to the function.
+If `null` is passed instead of the array of desired child objects, an array with the child object names is returned to allow discovering a device data structure layer by layer.

 Only those data objects are returned which are at least readable.
 Thus, the result might differ after authentication.

-**Example 1:** Discover all child objects of the root object (i.e. categories)

-    ?/
-    :85 Content. ["t_s","cNodeID","cMetadataURL","Device","Bat","Solar","Load","Log",
-    "eBoot","eState","mLive","_Pub"]

-Note that `_Ids` and `_Paths` are not contained in the list, as they are only available in the binary mode.

-**Example 2:** Attempt to get all data of the device
+**Example 1:** Attempt to get all data of the device

     ?
     :85 Content. {"t_s":460677600,"cNodeID":"XYZ12345","cMetadataURL":"https://files.